cleemullins/cmullins/BuildImprovements.md

 5. Figure out how to run tests on both Windows and Linux.
 6. Write tests.
 7. Nightly build should trigger Samples build.
+8. Confirm that Symbol Packages are being built and pushed to the Daily Feed.
+Determine best strategy for publishing these on the NuGet feed.
+9. We have source level debugging setup via SourceLink.
+Confirm it works, fix if it doesn't.
+Should work for daily and offical packages.

 ## JS Process Improvements
 1. Consider moving from Travis to Azure DevOps.